AdobeDocs/cis-photoshop-api-docs/src/pages/features/photoshop/index.md

 ## Sample Code

-The [sample_code](sample_code) folder in this repo contains sample code for calling the Photoshop APIs.
+The [sample_code](https://github.com/AdobeDocs/cis-photoshop-api-docs-pre-release/tree/main/sample-code) contains sample code for calling the Photoshop APIs.

 Note that the sample code is covered by the MIT license.